leonp/sherlock-holmes/_chapters/the-five-orange-pips-ch1.md

 “My eye caught the name of Openshaw, and the heading ‘Tragedy Near Waterloo Bridge.’
 Here is the account:
 </p><p>
-“&nbsp;‘Between nine and ten last night Police-Constable Cook, of the H Division, on duty near Waterloo Bridge, heard a cry for help and a splash in the water.
+“&‘Between nine and ten last night Police-Constable Cook, of the H Division, on duty near Waterloo Bridge, heard a cry for help and a splash in the water.
 The night, however, was extremely dark and stormy, so that, in spite of the help of several passers-by, it